ducky8x/BetterNBB/README.md

 ## Settings

-### Overlay Position

-Use `Drag to Place Overlay` to choose where the overlay should appear and how large it should be.
+**Overlay Position** — Use **Drag to Place Overlay** to set where the overlay appears and how large it is.

-### Row Counts

-- `Prediction rows`: number of stronghold prediction rows.
-- `Eye throw rows`: number of eye throw rows.
+**Row Counts** — Set the number of prediction rows and eye throw rows.

-### Stronghold Columns

-- `Dist.`
-- `Location`
-- `%`
-- `Nether`
-- `Nether Dist.`
-- `Angle`

-### Eye Throw Columns

-- `Boat dot`
-- `x`
-- `z`
-- `Angle`
-- `Offset`
-- `Error`

-### Options
+**Stronghold Columns** — Dist., Location, %, Nether, Nether Dist., Angle

+**Eye Throw Columns** — Boat dot, x, z, Angle, Offset, Error

+**Options:**
-- `Hide 0% predictions`: hides prediction rows with effectively zero certainty.
+- **Hide 0% predictions** — hides rows with effectively zero certainty
-- `Show NBB messages`: shows information/warning messages from Ninjabrain Bot.
+- **Show NBB messages** — shows info/warning messages from Ninjabrain Bot
-- `Show movement hint (Can invalidate RSG runs)`: shows forward/back and left/right movement hints relative to the player view.
+- **Show movement hint** — shows movement hints relative to player view *(can invalidate RSG runs)*

 ## Troubleshooting

-### BetterNBB Says It Is Not Connected

-Make sure:

-- Ninjabrain Bot is running.
-- Ninjabrain Bot's API setting is enabled.
+**Not connected** — Make sure Ninjabrain Bot is running and its API is enabled.
+Test with:
-- Nothing is blocking `localhost:52533`.

-You can test the API in Terminal:

 ```sh
 curl http://localhost:52533/api/v1/stronghold
 ```

-If that command fails, BetterNBB cannot connect either.

-### The Overlay Is In The Wrong Place

-Open BetterNBB settings and click `Drag to Place Overlay` again.

-### Some Columns Are Too Crowded
+**Overlay in the wrong place** — Click **Drag to Place Overlay** again.

-Make the overlay wider or disable columns you do not need.
-BetterNBB scales the text down to fit the visible values, but a very small overlay can still become hard to read.
+**Columns too crowded** — Make the overlay wider or disable columns you don't need.

+## Changelog

+### v1.2.0
+- Improved overlay positioning and expanded window customization

+### v1.1.0
+- Overlay now auto-resizes based on visible rows
+- Added DMG and source installer ZIP options

-### Movement Hint Warning
+### v1.0.0

-The movement hint is useful for practice or non-RSG contexts, but it can invalidate RSG runs.
+- First full release
+- API-based overlay replacing OCR
+- All core columns, color coding, movement hints, drag placement, and saved settings

+## License

+Copyright © 2026 ducky8x.

+This project is licensed under the GNU GPL v3.0.
+You're free to use, modify, and distribute this code, but any project that uses it must also be open source and released under the same license.
+See the [LICENSE](./LICENSE) file for details.